-These subjects contribute to satisfaction of the Category C General Education requirement.
+†These subjects contribute to satisfaction of the Category C General Education Requirement.
+Department of Wool and Animal Science

 The Department offers a full-time course of four years duration leading to the award of a Bachelor of Science degree at either Honours or Pass level.
 The course is the only one in Australia in which special emphasis is given to wool science.
 In addition, studies concentrate on the most important animal industries (sheep and cattle).